Clergy who are not canonically resident in the diocese must apply for a license to participate in regular sacramental ministry here.

 - Download the form and submission instructions

-If you have questions about the Licensed Clergy Annual Report Form, contact Cheryl Wilburn in the bishop's office.
+If you have questions about the Licensed Clergy Annual Report Form, contact The Rev. Dr. Robert Phillips, Canon for Leadership Development and Congregational Care.